Try it free

 Spans are single units of work within a distributed trace.
 Each span consists of multiple attributes and includes information such as a span ID, span name, start time, duration, span events (for example, exceptions), span kind, and parent span identifier.
 Spans connect via the parent identifier to build a tree-like structure.

 Distributed traces are sequences of spans with an identical trace ID that follow a single path through various services and components.
-They help you understand request propagation across distributed systems, analyze microservices data, assess microservice performance, and follow Davis® AI root cause analysis for cause-and-effect relationships.
+They help you understand request propagation across distributed systems, analyze microservices data, assess microservice performance, and follow Dynatrace Intelligence root cause analysis for cause-and-effect relationships.

 Services and service detection

 Service Detection v1 (SDv1) is the classic service detection for OneAgent-instrumented processes.
-It provides detection based on technology-specific service types with limited configurability compared to Service Detection v2.
+It provides detection based on technology-specific service types, with dedicated configurability for each service type.
+It works best for monolithic applications and application servers; modern cloud-native microservice architectures are better served by Service Detection v2.

 Endpoints and entry points

-Entry points (Service Detection v1) mark the first method or operation when a service is invoked.
-They serve as the starting point for tracing activity and are used in failure detection configuration, custom service definition, and service flow analysis.
+Entry points (Service Detection v1) are the first spans produced when a service is invoked.
+They mark where tracing activity begins within a service and are used for failure detection configuration, custom service definition, and service flow analysis.

 Requests